Presbyterorum Ordinis: History

-Agitation among the Council Fathers for a separate and distinct conciliar decree on the priesthood began in the second session of the council (1963), in the course of the discussions about the drafts concerning the Dogmatic Constitution on the Church (Lumen gentium).
+Agitation among the Council Fathers for a separate and distinct conciliar decree on the priesthood began during the second session of the council (1963), in the course of the discussions about the drafts concerning the Dogmatic Constitution on the Church (Lumen gentium).

+Contents

+The decree opens with a reference to the Council's other documents which have already touched on the importance of the priestly ministry in the Church, (Note: Footnote 1 refers to the Constitution on the Sacred Liturgy (1963), the Dogmatic Constitution on the Church (1964), and the decrees on the pastoral duties of bishops and on priestly training (both published shortly before Presbyterorum Ordinis).) before setting out its own purpose, "to treat of the subject of priests at greater length and with more depth".
+Its key questions are "What is a priest?" and "What is the priesthood?".
+The decree makes clear that priests, to "a lesser degree" than bishops, share in the ministry which Jesus Christ entrusted to his apostles and their successors.

+The decree is concerned with "all priests" in the Catholic Church, but it needs to be read "with suitable adaptations being made for priests who are religious".

+Reception

 Presbyterorum ordinis has come to be one of the defining documents on the role and duties of the priesthood in the modern era.

-Reception

 The period that followed the promulgation of Presbyterorum ordinis was marked by a severe drop in the number of priestly vocations in the Western World.
 Church leaders argued age-old secularization was to blame and that it was not directly related to the documents of the council.
 Historians also pointed to the damage caused in 1968, by the sexual revolution, and the strong backlash over Humanae vitae.
 Yet, other authors asserted the drop in vocations was at least partly deliberate as part of an attempt to de-clericalize the Church and allow for a more pluralistic clergy.
-In 1995, according to the Congregation for the Clergy, in recent years, "despite various persistent difficulties, there is a positive quantitative and qualitative recovery which makes one hope for a priestly second spring."
+In 1995, according to the Congregation for the Clergy, in recent years, "despite various persistent difficulties, there is a positive quantitative and qualitative recovery which makes one hope for a priestly second spring".

 There was a related exodus from the priesthood, which began under Paul VI and continued during the papacy of John Paul II.
 In 2007, "La Civilta Cattolica" reported 69,063 priests left the ministry between 1964 and 2004; 11,213 later returned.